 Women who feel unhappy with their labia majora can also have a majoraplasty performed, which gives them the ability to have the labia majora shaped to their desired appearance.

 Can The Labiaplasty Surgery Be Combined With Other Gynecological Procedures or Cosmetic Surgeries?

 Labiaplasty is easily paired with vaginoplasty or other gynecological procedures, such as hysterectomy, urinary stress incontinence, and endometrial ablations.
 Both the majoraplasty and minoraplasty labiaplasty surgery procedures can be done at the same time, if the patient wishes to change the appearance of both the labia majora and labia minora.
 They also can be performed in conjunction with plastic surgeries like breast augmentation and/or tummy tucks.

 Why Choose Dr. David Ghozland For Your Procedure?

 Dr. Ghozland has experience and success with labiaplasty procedures.
 He is trained in the most current technology including robotics and will ensure that the procedure is as comfortable and as pain-free as possible for you.
-To learn more about labiaplasty surgery or any other cosmetic gynecology procedures, call the office of Dr. David Ghozland today.
+To learn more about labiaplasty surgery in Los Angeles or any other cosmetic gynecology procedures, call the office of Dr. David Ghozland today.